 Now Pikmin aren’t completely defenseless.
 As long as they have Olimar to direct them and tell them what to do, they are pretty darn strong in large groups.
 You can swarm a group of enemies from behind and take them down, and the Pikmin will carry their bodies back to their onion to create new Pikmin.
 You can also find these disks with numbers on them which they will take to the onion and have it “sucked up” to sprout new offspring.

 Once you find a few parts on the planet you crashed on, your ship can manage to fly short distances to nearby locations.
 This is a nice change in scenery, and if you get tired of a certain environment you can switch it up and go somewhere else for the day.
 Now if you can’t quite get all 30 parts in 30 days it’s not the end of the world, I once only got 27 parts and Olimar still managed to get home.
 I’ve never actually seen the ending where he doesn’t reach his goal, I wonder if there is a cut scene of him just slowly suffocating to death.
-Gosh that would be depressing, and not very Nintendo-like eh?
+Gosh that would be depressing.

 This game does have a combat system, but it’s definetly more about strategy and planning.
 You will spend a ton of time scouting out an area before even taking any pikmin with you to figure out what the heck you are going to do that day.
 Now this is not my usual type of game, but the storyline and adorable characters of this franchise just keep me a’ comin’.
-Pikmin spawned two sequels that are pretty decent, but the original is a total classic in my books.
+Pikmin spawned a few sequels that are pretty decent, but the original is a total classic in my books.